Alberto Santos-Dumont: Mountaineering, motorsports and ballooning

-In 1897, independent and heir to an immense fortune (Note: Of 800 million réis or the equivalent of half a million dollars.) which he invested in the development of his projects, (Note: Santos-Dumont did not invest in aviation commercially, but recognised its economic and military potential.) applied in the stock market, allowing him to work without being accountable to any investor.
+In 1897, Santos-Dumont was independent and heir to an immense fortune (Note: Of 800 million réis or the equivalent of half a million dollars.) which he invested in the development of his projects, (Note: Santos-Dumont did not invest in aviation commercially, but recognised its economic and military potential.) applied in the stock market, allowing him to work without being accountable to any investor.
 (Note: Due to his success he received investment proposals from London and New York, but never accepted them.
 Santos Dumont also received income from his family.)
 At 24 years of age, Santos-Dumont left for France, where he hired professional aeronauts to teach him ballooning after reading the book Andrée – Au Pôle Nord en ballon.
 (Note: According to the book What I Saw, What We Will See, he considered taking his first balloon flight shortly after going to study in France, but the price of 1000 French francs and being liable for any damage discouraged him, showing that the balloonists of the time exaggerated the risks of flight in order to make more profit.
 The firm Lachambre & Machuron did not make these demands.)
 On 23 March 1898, he made his first ascent in a Lachambre & Machuron balloon at a cost of 400 francs, (Note: The book What I Saw, What We Will See says it was 250 francs.) later saying that: "I will never forget the genuine pleasure of my first balloon ascent".
 That year, even before he was known as a balloonist, he began to be quoted by the media due to his involvement in motor racing.